 Bitcoin is Growing Faster Than Any Other Asset Class

-To put that into perspective, this means that had you invest just £100 back in 2009, your investment would now be worth over £195 million!
+If you had invested just £100 in Bitcoin back in 2009, your investment would now be worth over £400 million!
 While you might have missed the boat to buy Bitcoin for a few cents, the cryptocurrency is still performing far better than most asset classes right now.

 For example, had you bought Bitcoin in March 2020 – you would have paid around $5,000.
-This means that in the 8 months to follow Bitcoin has increased in value by over 290%.
-In comparison, the FTSE 100 is worth less now than it was five years ago.
-Crucially, this is why people in the UK are looking to buy Bitcoin in their droves.
+Just a year later, Bitcoin’s price had increased by a factor of 10!
+By comparison, the FTSE 100 is worth less now than it was 5 years ago.

 The Supply of Bitcoin is Limited and Cannot be Manipulated